-Cusco City nestles at 3399 metres above sea level.
+Cusco City nestles at 3399 meters above sea level.
 The former capital of the Inca empire has mystery in every turn.
-The well preserved architecture reflects the perfect blend of Inca and Spanish designs.
+The well-preserved architecture reflects the perfect blend of Inca and Spanish designs.
 Qorikancha or the Santo Domingo Church is the perfect example of this.

-Qorikancha was built by Incas as their supreme religious site.
-To them this was the sun temple.
+Qorikancha was built by the Incas as their supreme religious site.
+To them, this was the sun temple.
 When the Spanish conquered Cusco, they took it down and built the cathedral on its remains.

 The city of Cusco saw rapid development under the leadership of Pachacutec.
-The renowned Inca emperor who built Machu Picchu and Choquequirao among other notable sites.
-You will be able to see his statue in the centre of Plaza de Armas (Main Square).
+The renowned Inca emperor built Machu Picchu and Choquequirao among other notable sites.
+You will be able to see his statue in the center of Plaza de Armas (Main Square).

-On this guided Cusco City Tour, you will be visiting the Cathedral of Cusco, Qorikancha, Sacsayhuaman, Q’enqo, Tambomachay and Puca Pucara.
+On this guided Cusco City Tour, you will be visiting the San Pedro Market, Qorikancha, Sacsayhuaman, Q’enqo, Tambomachay, and Puca Pucara.
 You will discover that Cusco’s reputation as a gateway to Sacred Valley or Rainbow Mountain simply accentuates its enduring popularity.

-We operate the half day trip from Cusco both in small groups and as private tours.
-Simply reach out to us to discover the former capital of Incas.
+We operate the half-day trip from Cusco both in small groups and as private tours.
+Simply reach out to us to discover the former capital of the Incas.

 Cusco Hotel Transfer